sara-sabr/ITStrategy/presentations/en/2020-06-03-Whitelist-Showcase.md

 ## Lessons Learned

-Things not to say if your work involved in deployment processes in any way
+Things not to say if your work involves deployment processes in any way

 - To start this process, fill out this form.
-- X is everyones responsibility.
+- X is everyone's responsibility.
 - How do we connect to your database?
 - No